nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Introduction

-1. 5 A rich cultural life - A compassionate society

 The cultural and artistic space is a highly sensitive area within a society.
-Though culture

-and art seem to take time to have an impact on the human community, the decline

-in these areas has caused a significant erosion in contemporary Sri Lankan society.
-The

-intentional destruction of the foundation of culture and arts has weakened civil society.
+Though culture and art seem to take time to have an impact on the human community, the decline in these areas has caused a significant erosion in contemporary Sri Lankan society.
+The intentional destruction of the foundation of culture and arts has weakened civil society.

 Several past governments have neglected the cultural sector.
-The educational framework,

-which should have been effectively developed and maintained from early childhood, has

-often fallen victim to shifts in political power.
-As a result, society’s failure to cultivate

-a developed cultural life has led individuals to fall short of becoming complete and

-empowered citizens, even after progressing through stages such as preschool, school,

-technical college, and university.
-This failure has led to a loss of faith in the belief that

-culture is the root of human life.
+The educational framework, which should have been effectively developed and maintained from early childhood, has often fallen victim to shifts in political power.
+As a result, society’s failure to cultivate a developed cultural life has led individuals to fall short of becoming complete and empowered citizens, even after progressing through stages such as preschool, school, technical college, and university.
+This failure has led to a loss of faith in the belief that culture is the root of human life.

-This field of culture is shaped by the interplay of interconnected domains, including

-education, art, media, and religious beliefs.
-The long-term decline of these areas has given

-rise to numerous social issues, such as excessive competition, restlessness, stress, suicides,

-dissatisfaction, violence, environmental neglect, and a diminished sense of dignity.
+This field of culture is shaped by the interplay of interconnected domains, including education, art, media, and religious beliefs.
+The long-term decline of these areas has given rise to numerous social issues, such as excessive competition, restlessness, stress, suicides, dissatisfaction, violence, environmental neglect, and a diminished sense of dignity.

-Society is now calling for a new vision that can swiftly address these wounds and bring

-about essential changes.
-Such a transformation can only be realized through a robust

-revitalization of the cultural sector, aimed at fostering a national revival.
+Society is now calling for a new vision that can swiftly address these wounds and bring about essential changes.
+Such a transformation can only be realized through a robust revitalization of the cultural sector, aimed at fostering a national revival.
 The National

 People’s Power movement aspires to create a new cultural individual or cultured person